Chery Tiggo 7 Super Hybrid vs Honda CR-V e:HEV RS

 Drivetrain

 This is the heart of the difference.
-The Tiggo 7 Super Hybrid is a genuine plug-in hybrid: a 1.5-litre turbo-petrol four paired with a single electric motor and an 18.4kWh LFP battery, good for a claimed 93km of EV-only range (NEDC).
+The Tiggo 7 Super Hybrid is a genuine plug-in hybrid: a 1.5-litre turbo-petrol four paired with an electric motor and an 18.3kWh LFP battery, for a combined 180kW and a claimed 93km of EV-only range on WLTP.
 The CR-V e:HEV RS is a series hybrid with a 2.0-litre naturally-aspirated four, two motors and a small battery you never plug in, for a combined 135kW and 335Nm.

-Chery's 1.4L/100km claim is technically true and practically meaningless, because plug-in hybrids are measured starting with a full battery.
-The number that matters is how you actually use it.
-In everyday town driving you can realistically cover around 50km on the battery alone, which is more than the average Australian daily commute.
-Charge it at home each night and you could go weeks between servo visits.
+Chery's 1.4L/100km claim is technically true and practically meaningless, because plug-in hybrids are measured starting from a full battery.
+What matters is how you use it.
+With 93km of claimed electric range, a nightly charge covers more than the average Australian daily commute, and you could go a long time between servo visits.

 Space & Comfort